mrJean1/PyGeodesy/README.md

 There are two modules for ellipsoidal earth models, _ellipsoidalVincenty_ and _-Nvector_ and two for spherical ones, _sphericalTrigonometry_ and _-Nvector_.
-Each module provides a _LatLon_ class with methods to compute distance, initial and final bearing and conversions among other things.
+Each module provides a _LatLon_ class with methods to compute distance, initial and final bearing, intermediate points and conversions, among other things.
 For more information and further details see the documentation* and some of the original descriptions:

 - <http://github.com/chrisveness/geodesy/>
 - <http://www.movable-type.co.uk/scripts/latlong.html>